GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 - Bar plot

    <p align="justify">
    For LightGBM, the bar plot serves as feature importance plots, where the features are displayed on the left-hand side and ranked with the most influential feature at the top down to the least influential feature at the bottom.
 In this    particular case, however, the SHAP bar plot displays a maximum of 10 features - the bottom-most feature representing a sum of the remaining 71 features.
 The mean absolute SHAP values - the average magnitude of each feature's impact on    the model's predicted house <code>SalePrice</code> across all instances - determine the ranking of the features.
 Throughout the entirety of the project, the feature <code>OverallQual</code> was the most impactful, and is the case as illustrated by all the different plots.
-This is unsurprising given a reasonable expectation that a house's overall quality rating would have a significant impact on the sales price of the house in question.
+This is unsurprising given a reasonable expectation that a house's overall quality rating would have a significant impact on the prediction of the sales price of the house in question.
    </p>

 <p align="center">